CodeSparta/devkit/lab/README.md

 3. There is no critical data on the hypervisor system

 ## Intro:
-These playbooks are a rough Sparta developer enablement tools and should be considered "work-in-progress".
+These playbooks are represent rough Sparta developer enablement tools and should be considered "work-in-progress".
 This component of devkit enables sparta ocp builds on modest hardware via the linux hypervisor layers {{ [libvirt],[kvm],[qemu] }}